Understand the Risk vs. Reward Ratio You Should Apply to Effectively Manage Your Trades.

 Another rule of trading could be that you have a strategy that reduces losses.
 The method could cancel a trade if the loss is more than 5% of your account.
 If you have $3000 worth of BTC in your account and set the trading rule at 5% of your account, the stop/loss would be $150.

 Setting up a stop-loss should limit the risk of a trade.
 It must reasonably limit the risks and be meaningful to you.

-It is also essential that you stick to the stop/loss rule and do not start adjusting the stop-loss further because you think the exchange rate will begin to rise soon after breaking the stop/loss fixed.
+It is also essential that you stick to the stop/loss rule and not start adjusting the stop-loss further because you think the exchange rate will rise soon after breaking the stop/loss fixed.

 What is a Risk vs. Reward Ratio?

 The risk-reward ratio is also part of risk management.
 The emphasis is on how the reward relates to the risk in a trade.